Anyonic membranes and Pontryagin statistics: Higher cup products, May–Steenrod structure, and Steenrod reduced powers

 maps a $p$-simplex to the sum of its oriented boundary simplices.
 For the oriented $p$-simplex $\langle 0, 1, \dots, p \rangle$, the boundary is

 where $\langle 0,\dots, \hat{i},\dots,p \rangle$ denotes the $i$th face obtained by removing vertex $i$.

-A $p$-cochain is an $R$-valued linear functional that assigns a value in $R$ to each $p$-chain, extending linearly from simplices to their formal sums.
+Let $R$ be a ring, typically assumed to be $R=\ZZ$ or $\ZZ_N$.
+A $p$-cochain is a function that assigns a $R$-value to each $p$-simplex, linearly extending to a map from $C_p(M,\ZZ)$ to $R$.
 The set of all $p$-cochains is denoted $C^p(M, R)$.
-We use bold symbols for cochains, e.g.\ $\boldsymbol{c} \in C^p(M, R)$.
-Each simplex has a dual basis element.
-For example, a 0-cochain $\boldsymbol{v}$ is dual to the vertex $v$ via
+For each vertex $v$, we define a "dual" 0-cochain $\boldsymbol{v}$ via